mateusvmv/simple-tree/README.md

 2. Merging with a sibling if both are at minimum capacity.

 `borrow` prefers merging or borrowing from the **right sibling**, although it makes little difference whether to prefer the left or right siblings.
-When borrowing, it may need to call `upgrade` to split a sibling node so that each child has a valid number of elements, and that means the parent node could temporarily have `B+1` elements, if it starts the function with `B` elements.
+When borrowing, it may need to call `uplift` to split a sibling node so that each child has a valid number of elements, and that means the parent node could temporarily have `B+1` elements, if it starts the function with `B` elements.
-Finally, it merges nodes using `downgrade`, which reduces the size of the parent node once again.
+Finally, it merges nodes using `downlift`, which reduces the size of the parent node once again.

 ```rs